nexusriot/btrfs-assistant/docs/CONTRIBUTING.md

 ```
 /**
  * @brief A description of what the function does
- * @param paramname - A description of the parameter
+ * @param paramname A description of the parameter
- * @param paramname2 - A description of the parameter
+ * @param paramname2 A description of the parameter
  * @return A description of what the function returns
  */
 ```

 If the function doesn't return anything or has no parameters those sections should be omitted.

 The slots for widgets do not need comments.
 It should be clear what the function `on_pushButton_subvolDelete_clicked`  does.
-If it isn't clear, the code probably needs to be rafactored.
+If it isn't clear, the code probably needs to be refactored.

 ### Other
 The functions in a class should be alphabetized in both the header and the .cpp file.
 If a class file contains free functions, those should be at the top.